****Please note that not all reports will result in immediate action by the City. Every report will be reviewed and analyzed.****

-These first two methods of reporting are the most efficient.
-The reports created by the online form and the PDX Reporter app go directly into the City’s TrackIT Database, and this allows staff to analyze and access the information more efficiently.
+The online form and PDX Reporter are the most efficient methods of reporting campsites to the City.
+The reports created by the online form and PDX Reporter go directly into the City’s TrackIT Database, and this allows staff to analyze and access the information more efficiently.

-If a community member does not have access to a computer or the Internet, he or she can call 503-823-4000, and City/County Information will take information about campsites and fill out the online form for the caller.
+If a community member does not have access to a computer or the Internet, they can call 503-823-4000, and City/County Information will take information about campsites and fill out the online form for the caller.

 If you are reporting an emergency, call 9-1-1.